Monotype system: Justification

-The width of a sort cast on the Monotype varied from 3 to 18 units.
-(A special attachment was required to reduce the minimum from 4 units to 3 units.)
-A width of 18 units corresponded to the set width of the typeface.
-Thus, if a typeface was described as “12 set”, 18 units would correspond to one pica em.
-(A pica em is a horizontal distance equal to 12 points pica (0.1660 inch).)
+The width of each sort cast on the Monotype varied from 4 to 18 units.
+(A special attachment could reduce the minimum to 3 units.)
+The maximum width of 18 units corresponded to one em, the set width of the typeface.
+Thus, if a typeface was described as “12 set”, 18 units would correspond to 12 points (one pica).

-The width of the spaces in each line is further adjusted by a second wedge, detailed below, to adjust the line "mathematically".
-The setting for the spaces width is read from the cylinder and punched to the tape by the typesetter, once the line is done.
-Since the tape is played backwards for casting, the caster reads this setting before casting any of the actual sorts and spaces for this line.
+The width of the spaces in each line is further adjusted by a second wedge, detailed below, to adjust the line mathematically.
+The setting for the space width is punched to the tape by the keyboard, once the line is done.
+Since the tape is played backwards for casting, the caster reads this setting before casting any of the actual spaces for this line.

 When printing tabular text, such as timetables, directories, catalogs, etc., the second wedge is not used, and the typesetter uses fixed-width spaces, called quads, such that each row begins at a fixed location.
 Using quads allows the typesetter to bring the line length to an integral multiple of the set width, and then count "em-quads" (full set-width quads) to the beginning of the next row.